BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 ### Pre-Processing Off-the-Shelf Ontologies

 When analyzing off-the-shelf ontologies for a concrete application use case, the ontologies' scope, structure and quality should be taken into account.
 Sometimes one or several ontologies can be identified that are quite suitable but do not fit perfectly.
-In this case a pre-processing step, much like the ETL (Extraction, Transformation, Loading) step in Data Warehouses, is recommendable.
+In this case a pre-processing step, much like the *ETL (Extraction, Transformation, Loading)* step in Data Warehouses, is recommendable.
 Ontology pre-processing may include the following activities:

 - Transforming technical data formats, e.g., from tabular format CSV to RDF
-- Transforming ontology schemas, e.g., from `yago:Art102743547` to `:Artwork`
+- Transforming ontology schemas, e.g., from `wd:Q3305213` to `:artwork`
 - Quality enhancement, e.g., omitting birth dates that are not valid
 - Integrating multiple ontologies, e.g., removing duplicates

 This pre-processing step may be supported by services of type "Data Integration / Semantic Enrichment" in the Services Map.
 From my point of view, this important step is not discussed enough in the AI literature.
 See also the chapter on AI Application Architecture.